Woman, 63, dies in burning home in Brunswick

 The fire started in a back porch area converted to a bedroom, and the fire marshal is investigating the cause.
 It caused approximately $3,000 to the family’s belongings and $15,000 to the home, fire officials said.

 County firefighters responded Tuesday morning to a fire in the Sea Palms neighborhood on St. Simons Island.
-Flames were already emerging from the roof of the home in the 600 block of Executive Golf Villas when county firefighters at the station on nearby Frederica Road were called at 8:50 a.m., Glynn County Fire Chief of Operations Scott Cook said.
+Flames were already emerging from the roof of the home in the 600 block of Executive Golf Villas when county firefighters at the station on nearby Frederica Road were called at 8:50 a.m., said Glynn County Fire Chief of Operations Scott Cook.

 Firefighters responded quickly and brought the flames under control, but the fire caused significant damage to the home, Cook said.
 Its lone resident was not home at the time.